On this page:

 • Capturing biogas to generate electricity (Melbourne Water’s Western Treatment Plant in Werribee meets around 80% of their electricity needs with biogas from the sewage treatment process).

-• Delivering innovative solutions to address the direct emissions associated with wastewater treatment
+• Delivering innovative solutions to address the direct emissions associated with wastewater treatment.

 • Site-specific projects across the state.

-Sustainable Water Strategies are long-term plans for Victoria’s water resources to secure supplies for cities and towns, industry, the environment and Traditional Owners.
-To do this, they identify challenges to water availability and quality (such as population growth and a changing climate that includes more extreme weather events).
 Less reliance on rivers and waterways will help, as well as adaptation to periods of dramatically higher or lower rainfall.
 An increase of and transition to manufactured water including recycled water, stormwater and desalination is also key.

 There are 3 regional sustainable water strategies for Victoria: